 What Kind Of Light Does A Hosta Need?

 Hostas are wonderful plants that deserve to be in every garden.
 However, due to objective reasons, it is not possible to grow them everywhere.
-In this article, you will find out what is the best preference for these plants.
+In this article, you will find the best preference for these plants.

-The hosta needs a dappled shade to thrive.
-This is a kind of light in which a large part of the sunlight is reflected and only a small part of it reaches the leaves.
+QUICK ANSWER: The hosta needs a dappled shade to thrive.
+This is a kind of light in which a large part of the sunlight is reflected, and only a tiny part reaches the leaves.

-This type of sun exposure can be achieved by planting the hosta under a tree with a not very dense crown.
+This sun exposure can be achieved by planting the hosta under a tree with a not very dense crown.
 For example, some conifers are suitable for this purpose.
-This is the reason why coniferous plant collectors usually also have a large collection of hostas.
+This is why coniferous plant collectors usually also have many hostas.

 hostas sun or shade